Automatic Stability and Recovery for Neural Network Training: Introduction

 When instability is detected, the controller intervenes through a conservative corrective action: rejecting the proposed update and restoring the training state to a previously accepted snapshot.
 The contributions of this work are as follows: \begin{itemize} \item We introduce an optimizer-agnostic control-theoretic framework for runtime stability and recovery in neural network training.

-\item We provide theoretical guarantees in the form of runtime safety invariants, showing that the controller enforces bounded degradation with respect to the chosen measurement signal and enables recovery from destabilizing updates. \item We demonstrate empirically that the proposed method reduces training divergence, improves robustness under noisy and unstable conditions, and recovers from catastrophic updates where standard training pipelines fail. \end{itemize}
+\item We provide theoretical guarantees in the form of runtime safety invariants, showing that the controller enforces bounded degradation with respect to the chosen measurement signal and enables recovery from destabilizing updates. \item We demonstrate empirically that the proposed method reduces training divergence, improves robustness under controlled destabilization, and recovers from catastrophic updates across two representative settings: CIFAR-10 image classification with ResNet-18 and character-level sequence modeling with a Transformer.

-A reference implementation illustrating the proposed runtime stability controller and its usage is available at \href{https://github.com/BarakOr1/runtime-stability-controller/tree/main}{\texttt{BarakOr1/runtime-stability-controller}}.